18F/agile/guild/guild-readme.md

 Our work is informed by ongoing collaboration with TTS project teams as well as individuals elsewhere in and outside of government with experience in the agile disciplines of XP, Scrum, Lean Startup, Lean UX, as well as the relevant design disciplines of Human Centered Design and Design Thinking.

-We believe that Agile implies Human Centered Design and works best when cross-discliplinary teams work together throughout the development cycle.
+We believe that agile implies Human Centered Design and works best when cross-discliplinary teams work together throughout the development cycle.

 ## Reference